dustinpfister/blog_posts/_posts/threejs-object3d-parent.md

 ### version numbers matter

-When i created these source code examples for the first time and wrote this post I was using threejs r127. this was a late version of threejs in the first half of 2021, so it is possible that at some point in the future these source code examples will break.
+When I created these source code examples for the first time and wrote this post I was using threejs r127. this was a late version of threejs in the first half of 2021, so it is possible that at some point in the future these source code examples will break.

 ## 1 - Basic object3d parent example